cmrfrd/Dynamo_Deck/README.md

 To get a random card:   ```r_card = deck_52.remove_card(randrange(len(l)))```

 Card objects by default are <b>face down</b>.
 So if you ```print``` them they will appear as a ```{}```.
 In order to see the data we need to do ```r_card.flip()```.
 This enables the card to be read.

+####Future
+Make every deck of cards a generator so every card you grab from a deck is made on the fly.